Susty Party Net Worth Shark Tank Update 2025

 Although parties are a wonderful way to unite people, they also frequently leave behind trash piles from plastic plates, cups, and cutlery that are bad for the environment.
-Many people are ashamed of how much waste is produced, especially considering the fact that most of these things wind up in garbage.
+Many people are ashamed of how much waste is produced, especially considering the fact that most of these things wind up in the garbage.

 It was precisely this issue that Jessica Holsy and Emily Doubilet tried to resolve.
 Although they like hosting parties, they weren’t happy with the waste that resulted.
 They therefore devised a solution: sustainable, eco-friendly party supplies.
 Susty Party was founded by Jessica and Emily.
 It was a brand of vibrant and entertaining party supplies that were made in the USA in factories that employed people with visual disabilities and were also environmentally friendly.